esa-prl/gamepad_parser/README.md

 #### Dependencies

 - [Robot Operating System (ROS)](http://wiki.ros.org) (middleware for robotics),
-- ([rover_msgs]) (message definitions for ESA-PRL rovers)
+- [rover_msgs] (message definitions for ESA-PRL rovers)

 #### Building

-To build from source, clone the latest version from this repository into your catkin workspace and compile the package using
+To build from source, clone the latest version from this repository into your ros2 workspace and compile the package using

 	cd ros2_ws/src
 	git clone https://github.com/esa-prl/gamepad_parser.git